 Brake Line Fabrication

-Unless your brake lines are completely missing, you can duplicate them very closely to the factory ones.
+Unless your brake lines are completely missing, you can duplicate them very closely to the ones you took off.
 When you remove the line, try to preserve its original shape.
-Determine how long a piece of stock you'll need to work with a piece of string taped at the bends.
-Leave a little extra at both ends to be flared.
-Fabricate everything on your workbench.

 How To Make A Double Flare Brake Line